pharmbio/robotlab/sop.md

 ## Loading the incubator

-1. Place the plates in A1, A2, ...
-They will be moved to L1, L2, ... inside the
+1. Place the plates in A1, A3, A5, ...
+They will be moved to L1, L2, L3, ... inside the
    incubator.
 L1 is the first plate to be painted, L2 the second, and so on.

 2. Make sure the robot is in neutral position (in front of the B21 hotel rack).

    Use the teach pendant and its freedrive button.

-Now use `pharmbio@robotlab-ubuntu` in the directory for the repo, `~/robot-cellpainter/`.
+Use `pharmbio@robotlab-ubuntu` in the directory for the repo, `~/robot-cellpainter/`.

 3. Run the load incubator protocol with the correct amount of plates substituted: